The Perfect Day Trip to Salzburg from Vienna

 If you want to get to Salzburg by public transit and are looking to save a bit of money, then the bus can be a good option.

-If you want to rent a car while in Salzburg, we recommend browsing RentalCars.Com where you can find deals for a car hire from major car rental companies.
+If you want to rent a car while in Salzburg, we recommend browsing Rentalcars.Com where you can compare prices for car hire across major car rental companies.

 Wolfgangsee